 On-campus Job Recruitment: If you would like to visit one of SUNY Erie’s campuses to meet with students, please contact us to schedule a date and time:

-hosts a Spring Career and Internship Fair at each of our three campuses.
-The
+SUNY Erie hosts a Spring Career and Internship Fair at each of our

-Career and Internship Fair is held to acquaint our first year students with
+three campuses.
+The Career and Internship Fair is held to acquaint our first

-career and internship opportunities and for our second year students to find
+year students with career and internship opportunities and for our second year

-employment or other viable career options.
-Our Spring 2019 Career and
+students to find employment or other viable career options.
+The dates for our

 Posting Jobs with all WNY Colleges: The Western New York Association of College Career Centers (WNYACCC) is also a resource for employers to connect with local students.
 If you would like to submit a job posting that will reach all WNY college career centers, please visit WNYACCC’s website.